adarlan/plankton/README.md

 It can be used to make CI/CD pipelines using a Docker Compose configuration file.

 If you already know the Docker Compose file format, Dockerflow is quite simple.
-All you need to know are some labels to use in your Docker Compose file.
+All you need to learn are a few labels to use in your Docker Compose file.

 ## System requirements